 - Current Capacity: 75,923

 San Siro, officially known as the “Stadio Giuseppe Meazza,” is the largest stadium in Italy and is the home of the two biggest rival clubs in the city of Milan, A.C.
 Milan, and Inter Milan.

-It was renamed to honor Giuseppe Meazza, a football player ho played for both Milanese clubs (although only briefly for A.C.
-Milan), and won 2 world cups with Italy in the years 1934 and 1938.
+It was renamed to honor Giuseppe Meazza, a football player who played for both Milanese clubs (although only briefly for A.C.
+Milan) and won 2 world cups with Italy in the years 1934 and 1938.

-It’s one of the most iconic stadiums in Europe, one of the most iconic landmarks in Milan, and it has been the venue for numerous important games.
-These include 3 games at the 1934 FIFA World Cup, 6 games at the 1990 FIFA World Cup, 3 games at the UEFA Euro 1980, and four European Cup finals, in 1965, 1970, 2001 and 2016.
+It’s one of the most iconic stadiums in Europe, one of the most iconic attractions in Milan, and it has been the venue for numerous important games.
+These include 3 games at the 1934 FIFA World Cup, 6 games at the 1990 FIFA World Cup, 3 games at the UEFA Euro 1980, and four European Cup finals, in 1965, 1970, 2001, and 2016.